-Home remodels and poor estimates on public records will affect a property's value — and a buyer's interest in it.
-Let Gregory James Company, Inc. give you an accurate calculation of property dimensions to establish a fair, unbiased value when acquiring a new home, marketing a property to potential clients, or minimizing your property taxes.
+Home remodels and inaccurate estimates on public records will affect a property's value — and a buyer's interest in it.
+Let us give you an accurate estimation of property size to determine a fair, unbiased value when buying a home, marketing a property to potential clients, or minimizing property taxes.

-What are floorplan services?
+What are measurement services?

-How do measurement services work?
+How does a measurement service work?

 During a measurement service, a certified appraiser takes measurements of your home with a measuring tool — generally a tape measure or laser measuring device.
 As they move around the home, they notate the layout of the rooms and other features, like closets, entryways, and pantries.
 They might sketch the property.
 Then, the appraiser develops a report and detailed sketch showing the total square footage of the house and the overall layout.
 The final product is a document that can be used to prove certain details about your property — like the Gross Living Area (GLA) — on tax documentation, property listings, and more.

 Tax records often reflect inaccurate square footage because the values can come from many sources, and occasionally go unverified — which means you may be taxed for more space than you own!
 Unless an appraiser has completed a recent appraisal or measurement service on your property (after any renovation that might have affected square footage), you'll need one to perform a measurement service before disputing your taxes.
 An appraiser will determine an accurate Gross Living Area (GLA) of your property so your taxes reflect the actual square footage — and you can stop overpaying.